AdobeDocs/adobeio-events/using/cc-asset-event-setup.md

-# Setting Up Creative Cloud Asset Events on Adobe I/O Events
+# Setting Up Creative Cloud Asset Events on Adobe I/O Events (Deprecated)

 These instructions describe how to set up Creative Cloud Asset events using Adobe I/O Events.
 You can use Adobe I/O for notification of CC Asset events.